-In accordance with the Company's environmental policy and applicable legal requirements, a provision for site restoration or decommissioning in respect of land restoration, and the related expense, is recognized when there is a legal obligation to restore the site.
 A provision for onerous contracts is recognized when the expected benefits to be derived by the Company from a contract are lower than the unavoidable cost of meeting its obligations under the contract.
-The Company presently has no decommissioning liabilities or provisions as at June 30, 2013 and June 30, 2012.
+The Company had no material provisions as at June 30, 2014 and 2013.